Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Introduction

-In this paper, we formulate the task of point cloud surface parametrization as an optimization problem with novel objective functions to overcome the limitations of existing methods.
-The first loss function, called Hausdorff Approximation from Node-wise Distances (HAND), explores the potential of fitting the point cloud mapping to an arbitrary desired parameter domain, even in the absence of boundary information.
-Also, a generalized landmark matching approach can be achieved by utilizing the function.
-On the other hand, the second loss function, called Localized Energy for Geometry (LEG), measures geometric distortion between point clouds and their mappings without relying on connectivity.
-Minimizing this function ensures that the resulting parametrization preserves the essential shape and properties of the original point cloud surface, without making assumptions about the surface geometry.
-A customized algorithm, which divides the whole minimization process into several stages, has been developed for this optimization problem.
-By adjusting parameters after each stage, the quality of the parametrization result can be improved.
+In domain-constrained surface parametrization, the surface boundary is typically matched to boundary of the prescribed parameter domain.
+Meanwhile, connectivity is employed to approximate differential operator for specific geometric purpose.
+In this paper, we formulate the task of point cloud surface parametrization as an optimization problem with novel objective functions to address the stated possible problems without boundary or connectivity.
+The first loss function, called Hausdorff Approximation from Node-wise Distances (HAND), is a smooth approximation to Hausdorff distance, which is designed to address the boundary fitting problem.
+It transforms the problem of matching surface boundary and domain boundary into matching surface mapping and parameter domain.
+Its minimization provides a soft constraint on the domain alignment.
+As a generalization to traditional point-wise correspondence methods, HAND allows landmark-target correspondence with uneven numbers of points, which can be further generalized to region-wise correspondence.
+On the other hand, the second loss function, called Localized Energy for Geometry (LEG), measures geometric distortion between point clouds and their mappings.
+Inspired by conformal mapping, minimizing this function ensures that the resulting parametrization preserves the essential properties of the original point cloud, without the needs of approximations on the surface geometry.
+Theoretical analyses on HAND and LEG are performed on explaining the underlying mathematical meanings.
+Based on the insight from the theorems proved, a customized is algorithm developed for this optimization problem.
+It divides the overall process into stages, in order to refine detail quality.
 Experiments for the proposed methods are conducted, and applications, such as surface reconstruction and boundary detection, are demonstrated.